Sphere classes#

 Bases: AnalysisBase

-Analysis class providing options and attributes for spherical system.
+Analysis class providing options and attributes for a spherical system.

 Provide the results attribute r.